 - Windows 76 also in Hang gliding 1976 part 2: Transparent panels in the sail (soaring windows)

-- Dove also in Hang gliding 1978 and 1979 part 2 for a change of scene to New Mexico
+- Engineering (the closest sub-heading) in Hang gliding 1978 and 1979 part 2 for a change of scene to New Mexico

 - Bob England, hang glider designer, which includes several anecdotes from John’s time at Flight Designs including flight testing at Marina Beach, Monterey, California